-Create Facebook content that boosts engagement, for example by being emotionally charged, expressing the understanding of your audiences’ needs, and offering solutions to their problems.
+Create Facebook content that boosts engagement, for example, by being emotionally charged, expressing an understanding of your audience’s needs, and offering solutions to their problems.
 The trick here is delivering the most valuable, compelling information in the first 3-5 seconds of the video to engage the viewers.

 Finally, add captions and Facebook hashtags to your videos or animations to make them easier to consume.

 Following these steps will help you create great videos that are bound to achieve a high reach on Facebook.

 PRO TIP: Facebook rewards you with a 10x higher reach for sharing native videos directly to the platform.
 But if you want to connect users to your YouTube channel (for example, to collect data for Google Ads) and are worried your organic reach might drop, try publishing a mix of native videos and YouTube links.

 2. Go live

 You can also use another video format – Live – to improve your Facebook organic reach.
 According to Socialbakers (now Emplifi) data, live video has almost doubled the engagement of regular video posts.

 Chart time range: July 1-Sept.
 30, 2020; Sample: 144,070 Facebook brand pages; Source: Socialbakers data

 Live videos have a huge potential to spark conversations.
 People love tuning in and interacting with videos happening right now.
 It’s also important to identify the key differences between Facebook Live and pre-recorded videos.